juzibot/qiji-bot/README.md

 We are current DevOps the master branch from the repo to Heroku under the protection of Travis CI.

-You can visit the staging system at <https://qiji-bot.herokuapp.com/>

 ## SEE ALSO

 - [Creating a 'Deploy to Heroku' Button](https://devcenter.heroku.com/articles/heroku-button)